 The consolidated profit and loss accounts comprise a general business technical account (property and casualty insurance business); a long-term business technical account (life insurance, pension, disability and sickness insurance and annuity business); and a non-technical account.
-All transactions recorded in the general business technical account relate to discontinued operations.
 The insurance operations are presented by category of income and expenditure in each respective technical account.
 The balances (profits on insurance activities for the year) from the general and long-term business technical accounts are then included in the non-technical account and combined with the Group's other non-insurance businesses (principally banking and fund management) to determine the consolidated profit for the financial year.

-In accordance with FRS 1, "Cash flow statements", the statement of cash flows reflects only the cash flows of the Group's non-insurance businesses included in the non-technical account, and amounts transferred to shareholders' funds from the Group's long-term businesses.
+In accordance with FRS 1, "Cash flow statements", the statement of cash flows reflects only the cash flows of the Group's non-insurance businesses included in the non-technical account and amounts transferred to shareholders' funds from the Group's long-term businesses.

 The consolidated financial statements do not represent Prudential's statutory accounts for the purposes of the UK Companies Act 1985.
 Schedule 9A to the UK Companies Act 1985 prescribes formats for the preparation of the statutory accounts of insurance companies and groups.
 These financial statements are based on the prescribed formats.
-As well as restating the results for 2002 and 2001 for the revised SORP, certain other minor reclassifications and presentational changes have been made to the amounts presented for prior periods to conform these periods to the current presentation.
-Such reclassifications and presentational changes had no overall effect on the shareholders' funds, profits or cash flows.
-The Group's external auditors have reported on the 2003, 2002 and 2001 statutory accounts and the accounts have been delivered to the UK Registrar of Companies.
+Certain minor reclassifications and presentational changes have been made to the amounts presented for prior periods to conform these periods to the current presentation.
+The Group's external auditors have reported on the 2004, 2003 and 2002 statutory accounts and the accounts have been delivered to the UK Registrar of Companies.
 The auditors' reports were unqualified and did not contain a statement under Section 237 (2) (inadequate accounting records or returns not agreeing with records and returns) or Section 237 (3) (failure to obtain necessary information and explanations) of the UK Companies Act 1985.